 Django apps

-In conclusion, this project structure aims at creating a single and accessible data layer, a consistent domain layer to handle business logic, and an interfaces layer that handles different inputs and outputs to the system.
+In conclusion, this project structure aims at creating a single data layer, a consistent domain layer to handle business logic, and an interfaces layer that handles different inputs and outputs.